kratman/LICHEM_QMMM/README.md

 user:$ git clone https://github.com/kratman/LICHEM_QMMM.git ./LICHEM/
 ```

-The LICHEM binary will eventually be included with the source code,
-however, modified or git source code can be compiled with the Makefile
-provided with LICHEM.

 On Ubuntu boxes, the Makefile should function without modifications.
 However,
 it may be necessary to install additional LaTeX packages.
 On OSX machines,
 the SEDI, TEX, BIB, and CXXFLAGS variables will need to be modified.